SamerMaz/vml_assessment/README.md

 # VML ASSESSMENT
+/*

- * web app that captures users data through a form and.
+ * web app that captures users data through a form.
  * It includes fields for first name, last name, email, phone number, and comment.
  * The form validates the input and displays error messages if necessary.
  * When the form is submitted, it sends the data to the server and displays a success message.
  */

-Built with React, Next.js, Tailwind CSS, and Google reCAPTCHA v3.
+Built with React, Next.js(pages router),Typescript, Tailwind CSS, and Google reCAPTCHA v3.

 ## Features